A steer and bull, both animals belong to the cattle family in general. But both surely do have their differences in them.

 It has a deep, wide loin, a long neck, and a stout body.
 A steer has a deep forelimb and a small throat.
 This animal has a well-built rib and smooth shoulders.

-Bulls are said to be male-gendered bovine which actually belongs to the cow family in general.
-This animal is a mature one that has the capacity to matting and reproducing like other animals do.
+Bulls are said to be male-gendered bovine, which belong to the cow family.
+This animal is a mature one that has the capacity to matting and reproduces as other animals do.

-Hence, a bull is not a castrated animal like all other cattle animals present in a herd.
+Hence, a bull is not a castrated animal like all other cattle animals in a herd.

-Since bulls are not castrated, they have usually been observed to dominate the herd and compete with other male bovines to get female bovines who tend to be aggressive in nature, which increases the rate of chances to charge at humans and other cattle animals.
+Since bulls are not castrated, they have been observed to dominate the herd and compete with other male bovines to get female bovines who tend to be aggressive, which increases the rate of chances to charge at humans and other cattle animals.

-Bull has a body type that has an amazing ability in converting feed into beef.
+Bull has a body type that has a fantastic ability to convert feed into beef.
 It has an amazing forager even in poor postures.

 The legs of a bull are short, and they breed very often.
-This animal grows really fast with a high maturity rate at an early age itself.
+This animal grows fast at a high maturity rate at an early age.
 It does not catch any diseases as compared to other cattle herds.

 It has a deep chest with a rocky body that is hardcore to touch, having square-shaped rumps and legs.

 They have a well-built body and appear in a square or a block shape.
-Bulls usually have a body that is muscular with bones that are thick enough.
+Bulls have muscular bodies with bones that are thick enough.

-They have feet that look enormously large with a thick neck that is stout.
-This animal also has a strong and giant head.
+They have feet that look enormously large and thick necks that are stout.
+This animal also has a solid and giant head.

 Main Differences Between Steer and Bull

-- Bulls are animals that are capable of mating and reproducing, while, on the other hand, a steer isn’t capable of mating and reproducing.
+- Bulls are animals capable of mating and reproducing, while, on the other hand, a steer isn’t capable of mating and reproducing.

 - A bull is not castrated by nature, while a steer is castrated.